The Thomas GIA Test

 Following that, there is a breakdown of the correct and incorrect answers from each mini-test.
 It also includes a description of your strengths and areas for development.

-As you are also assessed on speed, your score is adjusted for any questions you spent too long on.
+As you are also assessed on speed, your score is adjusted for any test questions you spent too long on.

 Your percentile is compared with a norm group, which could include any candidate in your age group, location or profession.

 A low score is anything below 35.
 An average score is 35 to 65.
 A high score is 86+.

 The first part of passing any personality test is preparation.

 Find mock tests or example questions that you can answer and have explanations to help deepen your understanding.

 You can also practice using different personality and psychometric tests.